A build-up of moisture in your home can cause damp and mould problems and could affect your health.

 If you are a private tenant, including Housing Association tenants, you should report damp or mould to your landlord.

-We can support in making a housing complaint.
+Contact us if your landlord is unable to resolve these concerns.
+We can support you in making a housing complaint.

 Reduce condensation and increase ventilation